Australia landscape

 Australia has the strictest pet import regulations in the world.
 Cats must arrive as manifest cargo via Melbourne International Airport only.

 Requirements include: DAFF import permit, ISO microchip, rabies vaccination (Group 3 countries), FAVN titer test (≥0.
-5 IU/ml), 180-day waiting period, identity verification by a competent authority, government-endorsed health certificate, and mandatory quarantine at the Mickleham PEQ Facility (minimum 10 days, up to 30 days).
+5 IU/ml), 180-day waiting period (calculated from the date the blood sample arrives at the testing laboratory), identity verification by a competent authority, government-endorsed health certificate, and mandatory quarantine at the Mickleham PEQ Facility (minimum 10 days if optional competent-authority identity verification was completed before blood draw, or 30 days otherwise).

 Medical Roadmap